sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-flows-restore/sdk-android-flows-restore.md

 ### You will learn
   - How to handle application restore and passcode timeouts using the Flows component
   - How to reset an application using the Flows component
-  - How to logout an application using the Flows component
+  - How to logout of an application using the Flows component

 ---